MegSesh/Project4-CUDA-Rasterizer/README.md

 #### Note

 Something that I noticed was that as I zoomed in to the object in the window, then the program would run much more slowly and sometimes even freeze.
 I believe this may be occurring because the rasterizer is trying to access triangles that have some vertices that are not visible in the window.
 Hence, the loop through a triangle's bounding box would take much longer because it's trying to access triangle vertices that don't exist on the screen.
+The optimization/fix here would probably be to clamp the min and max coordinates of the bounding box to be within the screen width and height.

 ## Resources